-The net cash proceeds of approximately \$150 million received to date from the Emcor transaction have been used to reduce our debt.
+The net cash proceeds of approximately \$150 million received to date from the Emcor transaction were used to reduce our debt.
 We paid \$10.4 million of taxes related to this transaction in March 2003.

 In the fourth quarter of 2002, we recognized a charge of \$1.2 million, net of tax benefit of \$2.7 million, in "Estimated loss on disposition, including tax" in our results of operations in connection with the Emcor transaction.
 This charge primarily relates to a settlement with Emcor for reimbursement of impaired assets and additional liabilities associated with the operations acquired from us.
 Under this settlement, we were released from liability on all other outstanding receivables and issues relating to the profitability of projects that were in process at the time Emcor acquired these operations from us.
 During May 2003, we paid \$2.7 million in cash to Emcor associated with this settlement.
 The settlement agreement also included the use of \$2.5 million of the \$5 million escrow described above to fund settled claims.
-We further recognized an additional \$1.5 million of the remaining escrow applicable to elements of the settlement still to be funded.
+We further recognized an additional \$1.5 million of the remaining escrow applicable to elements of the settlement still to be funded, of which \$0.8 million was paid from escrow in September 2003.
 Accordingly, for book purposes, \$1.0 million of escrow remains available to apply against future claims that may arise from Emcor in connection with this transaction.
 We recorded a tax benefit of \$1.4 million related to this additional charge.
-In addition, the \$1.2 million charge recognized during the fourth quarter of 2002 is also net of a tax credit of \$1.3 million as a result of lower final tax liabilities in connection with the overall Emcor transaction than we originally estimated in the first quarter of 2002.
+In addition, the \$1.2 million charge recognized during the fourth guarter of 2002 is also net of a tax credit of \$1.3 million as a result of lower final tax liabilities in connection with the overall Emcor transaction than we estimated when the transaction originally closed in the first quarter of 2002.